Presbyopia: Symptoms, causes and treatment

 Presbyopia is a normal part of the ageing process, and we’re all going to have to deal with it sometime after age 40.
 Whichever option you choose – spectacles, contact lenses or surgery – you’ll be able to easily read messages on your phone or a book to your granddaughter without any trouble.

-If you are beginning to notice signs and symptoms of presbyopia, see an eye doctor near you for an eye exam and consultation regarding the best presbyopia treatment options for you.
+If you are beginning to notice signs and symptoms of presbyopia, see an optician near you for an eye exam and consultation regarding the best presbyopia treatment options for you.